Search

 DFS uses less memory than BFS in practice.
 BFS has to store the entire frontier (which can be huge for wide graphs), while DFS only stores the current path.
 For very large graphs, this matters.

 Here's a quick heuristic: if the problem asks for "shortest" or "minimum," reach for BFS.
 If it asks for "all paths," "any path," or involves backtracking, reach for DFS.
-When in doubt, BFS is the safer default because it gives you shortest paths for free.

 Weighted graphs and Dijkstra's algorithm

-So far we've assumed every edge has the same cost.
+So far we've assumed every edge has the same weight.
 Real problems often don't work that way.
 In a road network, different roads have different distances.
 In a network, different links have different latencies.
 When edges have weights, BFS no longer gives you the shortest path — it gives you the path with the fewest edges, not the lowest total weight.

 Enter Dijkstra's algorithm.
 It's essentially BFS, but instead of a regular queue, it uses a priority queue (min-heap) that always processes the node with the smallest known distance first.
 This guarantees that when you reach a node, you've found the cheapest path to it.